 If you have any type of credit product, such as a credit card, auto loan, or mortgage, then there’s a large chance you could be included in the group of affected individuals.
 With 143 million amounting to about half of the American population, there’s close to a 50-50 chance that your information has been compromised.

-Keep reading to learn more about the Equifax security breach, how you could be impacted, and what steps you can take to prevent any future financial damage.
+Keep reading to learn more about the Equifax data breach, how you could be impacted, and what steps you can take to prevent any future financial damage.

 Equifax Breach: What Exactly Happened?